pegaltier/pegaltier/README.md

 ### Hi there 👋

-I'm Pierre-Edouard, I'm a software engineer specialized in web and mobile technologies, mostly Angular and Ionic.
+I'm Pierre-Edouard, I'm a software engineer specialized in web and mobile technologies, I work mostly with Angular, Ionic and Scully but I'm also interested by Android, Java and PHP.
+I regularly contribute to open source projects and I commit as much as possible all my find in my cookbook github project called: [awesome-utils-dev](https://github.com/pegaltier/awesome-utils-dev)

 You can find me on those social networks: